Marlene Corton, M.D.

-Dr. Corton sees patients at the Urogynecology and Female Pelvic Medicine and Reconstructive Surgery offices at UT Southwestern.
+Dr. Corton sees patients in the Female Pelvic Medicine and Reconstructive Surgery offices at UT Southwestern.
 She specializes in female pelvic organ disorders including urinary and fecal incontinence, pelvic organ prolapse, and pelvic pain.
 She has a special interest in minimally invasive approaches to complex reconstructive surgical procedures, including laparoscopic procedures with and without DaVinci Robot assistance.

 She also has a special interest in anal incontinence and defecatory dysfunction, and offers women a wide array of anal physiology testing such as endoanal sonography and anal manometry.

 Following a thorough evaluation, Dr. Corton discusses the nonsurgical and surgical treatment options with her patients to determine the management strategy that best meets her patients’ needs and lifestyles.

-- Robert Wood Johnson Medical School - University of Medicine and Dentistry of NJ (1994)
+- Rutgers Robert Wood Johnson Medical School (1994)